outofmbufs/pidcontrol/README.md

 would change the ramp time to 2.5 seconds.
 If a ramping is already in progress when this is done, a new ramp is calculated from the then-current (partly-ramped) setpoint to the already-established target, at a rate dictated by the new ramp time.
 If the new ramp time is zero, the setpoint is immediately changed to that target.

+NOTE that the ramp time is defined in terms of `pid()` calls and the `dt` argument.
+In other words, "1.5 seconds" doesn't mean, necessarily, 1.5 seconds of real time.
+It means *over a series of `pid()` calls until the sum of the `dt` values provided in those calls reaches or exceeds 1.5*.

 ### Windup Protection

 To limit the (unweighted!) integration term to +/- x: